vorcigernix/engineeringroles/developers/developers_path.md

 * All engineers: hands-on architecture and development into stack and product

 ### Best practices & architecture & code reviews
-* Architects ensure architecture reviews happen across product teams with PELs
+* Architects ensure architecture reviews happen across product teams
 * Architects ensure that best practices and style guides are documented, followed, and maintained
 * All engineers: ensure code/architecture reviews happen and that best practices and style guides are documented, followed, and maintained